KhronosGroup/Vulkan-Loader/loader/LoaderAndLayerInterface.md

 created during driver installation and contain configuration information for base settings, including OpenGL and Direct3D ICD location.

-The Device Adapter and Software Component key paths should be obtained through the PnP Configuration Manager API.
+The Device Adapter and Software Component key paths will be obtained by first enumerating DXGI adapters.
+Should that fail it will use the PnP Configuration Manager API.
 The `000X` key will be a numbered key, where each device is assigned a different number.

 ```
    HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\Class\{Adapter GUID}\000X\VulkanDriverName